bluesky/tiled/docs/source/explanations/metadata.md

 structure family to obtain a workable description of the data.
 Specs are just an upgrade: "If you know what this means, you can use it to assume additional constraints."

+## References

+Each Tiled structure carries an optional List of references, labeled links to external resources.
+Their usage is open-ended.
+They may be used as links to:

+* other structures or search results within this Tiled server or other Tiled servers
+* data stored in other data storage systems unrelated to Tiled
+* documents or publications related to the data